Go to Altinn reporting

 For most units, the questionnaire is partially pre-filled with accounting data received by SSB centrally from the institutions using the common template.
 Both public and private higher education institutions report accounting data via the Database for Higher Education (DBH) at the Norwegian Directorate for Higher Education and Skills (HK-dir), which verifies that the submitted files contain the required information and forwards the data to SSB.

-SSB converts the accounting files to the coding system used in the R&D statistics and aggregates the accounting data (including internal accounts) by main source of funding and department.
+SSB converts the accounting files to the classification system used in the R&D statistics and aggregates the accounting data (including internal accounts) by main source of funding and department.
 General university funds and external funds are treated separately.
 SSB then pre-fills the questionnaires with aggregated accounting data broken down by type of expenditure, kostnadssted and source of funding.

 In the questionnaire, respondents are asked to verify and, if necessary, correct the pre-filled information and to report the R&D share of the expenditures.